JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 > *a [lightweight markup language](https://en.wikipedia.org/wiki/Lightweight_markup_language) with plain text formatting syntax [...] with the goal of enabling people "to write using an easy-to-read and easy-to-write plain text format"*

-## Introduction to documentation EXAMPLE
+## Introduction to documentation: EXAMPLES

 for the documentation of our small example-project, please have a look at our [wiki page](https://github.com/JonDavMartin/GITHUB-and-DOCUMENTATION-a-practical-guide/wiki)!